alihaydaroglu/1T8W-notes/lecture-5-threads.md

 * There is no need to use more threads

 This requires **callback** mechanisms and **event notification** support from the OS kernel.

+Events can be the arrival of a request, or an I/O complete event from the disk.
+The single thread will be an **event handler**.

+**node.js** uses this modern asynchronous feature. **Apache**, on the other hand, uses a thread pool method.

+**Web server example can't be found in textook.**